skuzzle/jeve/README.md

 }
 ```

+As the ExceptionCallback gets passed the currently processed event, you are able
+to stop the delegation by setting the event to be handled.

 jeve also supports the creation of GUI events by providing EventProvider
 implementations which run all listeners within the AWT Event Thread.